NoahBeto/mobile-bat-counter/README.md

 --config configs/generated/PB_noaug_PB_P1.2.2_grey.mov_BGon_ROIon.yaml
 ```

-This workflow remains available for research and validation, while the Sage/Waggle plugin is the primary deployment path.
+The offline pipeline provides a research and validation workflow, while the Sage/Waggle plugin serves as the primary deployment pathway.

 # Development Environment

-Docker and pixi are provided for development, testing, and reproducing the research environment.
+Docker and Pixi are provided for development, testing, and reproducing the original research environment.

-The Sage/Waggle deployment uses the GPU-enabled plugin container built with:
+The production Sage/Waggle deployment uses the GPU-enabled plugin container:

 ```bash
 sudo pluginctl build plugin/
 ```

-The production container runs with NVIDIA CUDA support through the container runtime.
+The production container includes NVIDIA CUDA support through the container runtime.

+## Sage Camera Configuration

+For deployment, the default camera source should use the Sage/Waggle camera interface.

 ### `plugin/app.py`